WHAT HAPPENS AT A MEET?

 YOUR ATHLETE'S EVENTS

 Coaches will pre-register athletes for their events.
-Tyke, PeeWee, and Bantam schedules are set up as a "Multi-Events," meaning that they will be doing sprint and longer distance runs, jumping and throwing events.
+U-12 and U-14 schedules are set up as a "Multi-Events" for some meets, meaning that they will be doing sprint and longer distance runs, jumping and throwing events.
 All the track meets for younger athletes support the "Long Term Athletic Development" (LTAD) model.
 This approach is meant to develop the whole body, and give exposure to several events.
 Your athlete may be fantastic at high jump or long jump, for example, but will never know unless they try!

 WHEN YOU ARRIVE

 Next, coaches will get their athletes warmed up and ready to compete.
-At this point, parents will be asked to go into the stands and watch from there (parents can come down to track level to take pictures/video).
+At this point, parents will be asked to go into the stands and watch from there.

 The announcer will say the event and heat number, and there is also an electronic board with this information.
 The schedules are available online in advance through the Athletics Alberta and Ellis Track websites.